DevExpress-Examples/web-forms-pivot-grid-calculate-running-totals/Readme.md

 <!-- default badges end -->
 # Pivot Grid for Web Forms - How to calculate running totals

-This example demonstrates how to include previous cell values in values of the next cell.
+This example demonstrates how to include previous cell values in the next cell's values.

 [RunningTotalBinding](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.RunningTotalBinding?p=netframework) is used to calculate cumulative values.